This post may contain affiliate links. Please read our disclosure policy.

 Recipe Notes

-The secret to this oatmeal is the gentle simmering of the grated carrots, which soften nicely and infuse the oatmeal with a delicate carrot flavor.
+The secret to this oatmeal is gently simmering the grated carrots first.
+This softens them completely and infuses the oatmeal with a subtle carrot flavor rather than leaving noticeable chunks.

 If you’ve made this Carrot Cake Oatmeal for One, please give the recipe a star rating below and leave a comment letting me know how you liked it.
 And stay in touch on Pinterest, Facebook, Instagram and Twitter for the latest updates.